Nipunbhardwaj0001/Car_pooling/README.md

 # Car-Pooling Management System

 ## Overview
-The **Car-Pooling Management System** is a web-based application that connects riders and drivers for shared trips.
-Built with **Flask (Backend)** and **React (Frontend)**, it streamlines ride-sharing by offering secure user authentication, trip scheduling, and cost-sharing features.
+The Car Pooling Management System is a web-based application that allows users to share rides efficiently.
+The system enables users to offer rides, find carpooling partners, and manage bookings seamlessly.

 ## Features
 - User Authentication (Login/Signup)